All Episodes

 Hi.

-Hey Rush, I see us getting our agenda moving forward, but I think Bush's biggest failure is looking us right in the face.
+Hey, Rush, I see us getting our agenda moving forward, but I think Bush's biggest failure is looking us right in the face.

-Um I'm convinced that President Bush's biggest failure long term is gonna be that he has not provided the f philosophical advancement of a free market philosophy like Goldwater and Reagan did.
+I cheered when you were actually excited about their record levels of profitability, but when I hear Republicans, our people, caving to some populist sentiment that this is a good thing to have windfall profit taxes, I'm convinced that President Bush's biggest failure long term is going to be that he has not provided the philosophical advancement of a free market philosophy like Goldwater and Reagan did.

 Reagan led a movement.